mkitzan/terminus/README.md

 - Download files, create a directory for Terminus (consider creating a desktop shortcut to one of the start-up scripts)
 - Make sure you have sqlite3 installed on your machine (https://www.sqlite.org/download.html)
 - Run set-up.py from terminal, it will prompt you to create a new user
-- Create a CSV of your current library using the expected column ordering format (title, author, genre, year, pages, type, format, finished)
+- Create a CSV of your current library using the expected column ordering format (title, author, genre, year, pages, type, format, finished).
+Beware of single quotes, SQL syntax expects two single quotes ('') in the place of a one single quote (')
 - Execute an 'upload' command

 # General Use
 Either run python3 terminus.py, or one of the scripts to launch the program.
 Enter the username/password you created in the initial set-up.
-Enter host table (books, stories, quotes, records).
 Begin normal use.

 # Command List
 - search, searches the current host table.
 The flag inputs constitute the SQL WHERE clause.